 NACS is a mentorship-based program, so one of the most important aspects of admission is having a mentor who wants to work with you.
 We therefore strongly suggest that you contact potential mentors before applying to the program.
 Only applicants in whom faculty members have expressed interest in will be considered for admission.
 Applicants who are admitted into the NACS program will have a faculty mentor(s) assigned to them.
 The program will work with applicants and mentors to arrange lab rotations in the first year when there is interest.
-Thus, applicants should contact faculty with whom they would like to work prior to submitting their applications.

 Evaluation of applications and acceptance decisions are the responsibility of the NACS Admissions Committee.

 The primary consideration must be to accept those applicants with the highest promise of success both in the NACS program and in their scientific careers.
 Given the program's breadth, applicants should demonstrate a desire for interdisciplinary training in both the classroom and the laboratory.
 Applicants should demonstrate excellence in coursework and research experience commensurate with their research interest.